johnnolan/dnd-vlendir-campaign/src/vlendir/Guides/Key Battle Notes Lorena.md

 When a creature within 5 ft. of you makes an attack against a target other than you, you can use your reaction to make a melee weapon attack against the attacking creature.

 ### Sweeping Attach - Supe Die - Roll a 1 or 2 for damage?
-Roll again!
+Roll again

 When you roll a 1 or 2 on a damage die for an attack you make with a melee weapon that you are wielding with two hands, you can reroll the die and must use the new roll, even if the new roll is a 1 or a 2.